What is Leadership Mississippi?

 Each cohort aims to reflect Mississippi's diversity - including geography, profession, background, ethnicity, age, and gender - to enrich learning and build a broad, collaborative network of leaders.

-Application dates, tuition, and session schedule will be announced on the MSBA site.
+Application dates and tuition will be announced on the MSBA site.